Why do UK passport holders need a Hague Apostille Stamp on documents when applying for a visa to live in Spain?

 How Upsticks can help

-At Upsticks, we can put you in touch with sworn translators, check your documents and even complete the visa application forms in Spanish for you – to find out more about our services, Book a Call for a no-obligation chat or email email@example.com
+At Upsticks, as part of our Visa Application Service, we guide you through the whole process and have trusted service partners for translations, insurance, apostilles and more.
+To find out more about our services, Book a Call for a no-obligation chat or email [email protected]

 Information correct at date of publishing.